CopilotC-Nvim/CopilotChat.nvim/README.md

 - 📝 Interactive chat UI with completion, diffs and quickfix integration
 - 🎯 Powerful prompt system with composable templates and sticky prompts
 - 🔄 Extensible context providers for granular workspace understanding (buffers, files, git diffs, URLs, and more)
-- ⚡ Efficient token usage with tiktoken optimization
+- ⚡ Efficient token usage with tiktoken token counting and memory management
-- 📜 Intelligent chat memory management with automatic summarization to handle lengthy conversations

 # Requirements